breuerfelix/king-bot/README.md

 **note:** _this feature is disabled right now, it needs improvement!_

-this function will upgrade a resource field in any village.
+this function will upgrade a resource field or building in any village.
-upgrading buildings inside the village is still under construction.

 on the picture below you can see all field slot id's.
 these stay the same no matter what kind of village you have (even in 15er crop villages).